-Active duty retirees are eligible for Tricare Select until they reach age 65, at which point they must transition to Tricare for Life.
-Retired members of the Guard or Reserves should look into these health care options until they reach age 65 and are eligible for Tricare for Life.
+Retired members of the National Guard or Reserves should look into these health care options until they reach 65 and are eligible for Tricare for Life.

-While active duty family members and beneficiaries whose servicemember entered active duty before 2018 (commonly referred to as Group A beneficiaries) pay no enrollment fees for Tricare Select, beneficiaries whose servicemember entered active duty during or after 2018 (or, Group B beneficiaries), must pay an annual enrollment fee of $471 for individual coverage, or $942 for family coverage.
+Beneficiaries whose sponsor entered active duty during or after 2018 (Group B beneficiaries) must pay an annual enrollment fee of $547.92 for individual coverage or $1,095.96 for family coverage.

-Unlike with Tricare Prime, there is a deductible — money that is paid out-of-pocket before Tricare assumes costs — with Tricare Select.
-Deductibles range from $50-$156 per individual and $100-$313 per family depending on status, rank, and eligibility group (Group A vs. Group B).
+Unlike Tricare Prime, Tricare Select has an annual deductible — money paid out-of-pocket before Tricare assumes costs.
+Deductibles range from $50 to $365 per individual and $100 to $730 per family, depending on status, rank and eligibility group.

-The catastrophic cap under Tricare Select, which is the maximum out-of-pocket amount that beneficiaries have to pay for Tricare-covered services, ranges from $1,000-$3,655 depending on status and eligibility group.
-This amount includes enrollment fees, deductibles, and co-payments.
+The catastrophic cap – the maximum out-of-pocket amount that beneficiaries must pay for covered services under Tricare Select – ranges from $1,000 to $4,262 depending on status and eligibility group.
+This amount includes enrollment fees, deductibles and co-payments.

 Tricare Select Enrollment Basics

-Non active duty beneficiaries (including active duty family members) who opt to enroll in Tricare Select must do so during Tricare Open Season or as part of a Qualifying Life Event.
-In short, this means that there are only specific times during the year when beneficiaries can enroll in or switch over to a different Tricare plan (Tricare 2020 Open Season is from November 9 – December 14).
+Non-active-duty beneficiaries (including active-duty family members) who enroll in Tricare Select must do so during Tricare Open Season or after a Qualifying Life Event.
+Tricare Open Season 2022 is from Nov.
+14 – Dec.
+13, 2022.

-Enrollment is fairly straightforward: beneficiaries can enroll online, via phone, or mail in all necessary enrollment forms.
-Once enrollment is processed, beneficiaries can begin to schedule appointments and receive care.
+Enrollment is straightforward.
+Beneficiaries can enroll online, via phone or mail in all necessary enrollment forms.

-Please note that children of active duty servicemembers born abroad are automatically enrolled in Tricare Select regardless of the parents’ existing plan.
-This means that parents must specifically request that their child be enrolled in a different plan during DEERS registration if they prefer a different Tricare option (e.g. Tricare Prime).
-According to the existing policy, parents have 90 days from the date of auto-enrollment to switch the child to Tricare Overseas Prime or Prime Remote, and in our case required a command-sponsored letter.
+Note: Children of active-duty servicemembers born abroad automatically have Tricare Select regardless of the parents’ existing plan.
+This means that parents must specifically request that their child be enrolled in Tricare Prime Oversees during DEERS registration if they prefer that.

 Tricare Select Enrollment Fees Now Required for Military Retirees